 - Suspicions that turnout generally, or the number of mail ballots specifically, was unaccountably high in 2020.

 - Simple incredulity that a state and a county that had been so reliably Republican in the past could have flipped in 2020.

 These suspicions were all pretty obviously spurious.

 First, there’s no evidence to back up Trump’s suggestion that mail ballots are inherently fraudulent.
 This is particularly true in Arizona, where heavy levels of voting by mail had been customary for years.

-Finally, the idea that Arizona is a Republican state that couldn’t go for Biden without skullduggery is totally unpersuasive.
-Heading into 2020, Republicans could take comfort in the fact that they had won the state in 13 of the last 14 presidential elections.
-But last summer, FiveThirtyEight noted that the state had become intensely competitive:
+Finally, the idea that Arizona is a Republican state that couldn’t go for Biden without skulduggery is totally unpersuasive.
+Heading into 2020, Republicans could take comfort in the fact that they had won the state in 13 of the past 14 presidential elections.
+But last summer, FiveThirtyEight noted the state had become intensely competitive:

 Since March, Biden has held a small but consistent lead over Trump in polls there.
 Most recently, a poll by Siena College/The New York Times Upshot — one of the best pollsters in the business — gave him a 7-point lead among registered voters (although this will probably shrink among likely voters).
 But for now, it looks like the Democratic Party’s newfound suburban strength, combined with the gradual growth of Arizona’s Latino population, is finally putting the Grand Canyon State in play.